steveswinsburg/oracle12c-docker/README.md

    -v /opt/oracle/scripts/setup | /docker-entrypoint-initdb.d/setup
                   Optional: A volume with custom scripts to be run after database setup.
                   For further details see the "Running scripts after setup and on startup" section below.
+   -d:            Run in detached mode.
+You want this otherwise Ctrl-C will kill the container.
 ```

 Connecting to Oracle